Luther College awards endowed professorships and endowed chairs to honor Luther faculty whose teaching careers and

-The Center for Ethics and Public Life exists to enhance the liberal education Luther promises its students.
+The Center for Ethics and Public Engagement exists to enhance the liberal education Luther promises its students.
 By encouraging deep reflection about ethical matters and responsible citizenship, the center should help students learn something of what it means to live a good life.
 Specifically, the center promotes research, writing, and an ongoing conversation about the public choices confronting society and the role ethics ought to play in making those choices.
 The director of the center, appointed from the Luther faculty, guides both on-campus and external initiatives in keeping with its purpose.

 The Dennis M. Jones Distinguished Teaching Professorship in the Humanities, named in honor of former Luther College Professor of English Dennis M. Jones (1932-90), is awarded to a member of the Luther faculty who honors the values and traditions of the humanities, enriches the intellectual life of students, and provides academic leadership in the humanities.
 The Jones Professor devotes part of his/her professional time to a project that will enhance humanities education.

 The first endowed faculty chair established at Luther, the Qualley Chair honors Orlando W. (Pip) Qualley (1897-1988), who served six decades as a Luther faculty member and administrator.
 Qualley held positions of vice president, dean, professor of classical languages, registrar, basketball coach and football coach.
 Known for his firmness, directness and drive, he encouraged high academic standards and recruited a faculty devoted to education.
 The Qualley Chair for 2017-2020 is Professor Dan Davis.
 Davis succeeds previous Qualley Chair A. Thomas Kraabel.